We offer travel insurance to most countries in the world, however war or sanctions may affect coverage available to a destination or region.

 Travel warnings from the US Department of State

 If the U.S. State Department has issued a travel warning for a country you’re planning to visit, you should be realistic about the assistance we will be able to provide – for example, we might not be able to offer an emergency evacuation if the government of the country you’re in won’t allow it.

-You should also expect to pay out of pocket for any expenses and then ask for reimbursement of covered claims once you’re back home.
+You should also expect to pay out of pocket for any expenses, and then claim for your costs to be reimbursed once you’re back home.